Nadia Arif, Andleeb Subhani, Waqar Hussain and Nouman Rasool* Pages 397 - 411 ( 15 )

 Objective: This study targets the inhibition of BACE-1 by phytochemicals using in silico drug discovery analysis.

 Results: The ADMET and docking results exposed seven compounds that have high potential as an inhibitory agent against BACE-1 and show binding affinity >8.0 kcal/mol against BACE-1.
 They show binding affinity greater than those of various previously reported inhibitors of BACE-1.
-Furthermore, DFT based analysis shown high reactivity for these seven phytochemicals in the binding pocket of BACE- 1, based on ELUMO, EHOMO and Kohn-Sham energy gap.
-Seven out of seven phytochemicals are testified (as compared to experimental ones) as novel inhibitors against BACE-1.
+Furthermore, DFT based analysis has shown high reactivity for these seven phytochemicals in the binding pocket of BACE- 1, based on ELUMO, EHOMO and Kohn-Sham energy gap.
+All seven phytochemicals were testified (as compared to experimental ones) as novel inhibitors against BACE-1.

-Conclusion: Out of seven phytochemicals, four are from plant Glycyrrhiza glabra i.e. Shinflavanone, Glabrolide, Glabrol and PrenyllicoflavoneA, one from Huperzia serrate i.e. Macleanine, one from Uncaria rhynchophylla i.e. 3a-dihydro-cadambine and another one is VolvalerelactoneB from plant Valeriana-officinalis.
-It is concluded that these phytochemicals are candidate for drug/inhibitor against BACE-1, and can be administered to humans after experimental validation through in vitro and in vivo trials.
+Conclusion: Out of seven phytochemicals, four were obtained from plant Glycyrrhiza glabra i.e. Shinflavanone, Glabrolide, Glabrol and PrenyllicoflavoneA, one from Huperzia serrate i.e. Macleanine, one from Uncaria rhynchophylla i.e. 3a-dihydro-cadambine and another one was from VolvalerelactoneB from plant Valeriana-officinalis.
+It is concluded that these phytochemicals are suitable candidates for drug/inhibitor against BACE-1, and can be administered to humans after experimental validation through in vitro and in vivo trials.

 ADMET, BACE-1, Molecular Docking, DFT, phytochemicals, in silico inhibition.